noobot/noobot/README.md

  - Middleware can send multiple messages for each message received
  - Supports long running processes (async)
  - Typing Indicator - indicate to the end user that the bot has received the message and is processing the request

+## Examples
+You can find some examples of how to use the Nuget package in different scenarios at [Noobot.Examples](https://github.com/noobot/Noobot.Examples)

 ## Download & setup
 We have compilled releases ready for you to use, all you need to do is fill out the `Configuration/config.json` file found in the zip file.
 Run over to [releases](https://github.com/noobot/noobot/releases) section to download the latest build.